I-POW-I/247-Pow-Bot/README.md

-# 247 POW Bot
+# 24/7 POW Bot

-A Discord bot that sits in a voice channel and stays there.
+A Discord bot that sits in a voice channel and stays there showing voice channel logs.
 That's basically it.

 Built because Discord kicks you out of empty calls — this keeps the channel "active" so timers keep running and the call stays open even with nobody in it.